 Russ Hafferkamp was named assistant men's water polo coach at the University of California May 31, 2013 by Golden Bears head coach Kirk Everist.
-Hafferkamp brings over 35 years of coaching, management and leadership skills with him to Cal and will enter his third season with the Bears in 2015.
+Hafferkamp brings over 35 years of coaching, management and leadership skills with him to Cal and will enter his fourth season with the Bears in 2016.

 "Russ brings with him a tremendous depth of experience as a leader and coach,” said Everist.
 “His addition to our team comes at a time when we look to reestablish our program and continue to build on our championship legacy.
 Russ has been extremely successful in every aspect of his life.
 Be it as a player, coach, CEO, entrepreneur, or author, Russ is a proven winner with championship pedigree and he knows how to impart that wisdom."Hafferkamp comes to Cal after serving as Managing Director/Founder of Career Athletes, a career development and networking company that provides counseling to a half-million student athletes and over 1,200 athletic departments across the country.
 He is the author of CareerBall and the CareerBall Student-Athlete Career Guide.